qwertie/home/misc/Atlas-Shrugged-summary.md

 > "Then do you want us to remain in the hole?"

 > "I haven't said that!
-Why do you always oversimplify things that way?
+Why do you always oversimplify things that way?"

 ### Part 1, Chapter 2